 A 5-4 decision by the court, Ricci v.
 DeStefano, 557 U.S. 557 (2009), may complicate the rule established by Griggs.
 The employer, concerned about incurring liability under Title VII, had discarded the results of a test that it used to award promotions after it found “that white candidates had outperformed minority candidates.”
 Ricci, 129 S.Ct. at 2664.
 The court held that this was impermissible disparate impact discrimination against white and Hispanic candidates, because the employer could not “demonstrate a strong basis in evidence that” it would have been liable under Title VII without the disputed action.
 Id.

 The AI system described above reportedly never made it past the experimental stage.
 It used a system of “machine learning” that partly involved reviewing resumes of successful job applicants over a ten-year period.
 This apparently led the AI to interpret past disparities in hiring as reflecting preferable attributes.
 Since the company, like most technology companies, has historically hired more men than women, the AI’s results tended to favor male applicants.
 Rather than try to adjust the AI, the company decided to abandon the experiment.

-For more than forty years, employment attorney James G. Schwartz has represented Bay Area businesses and business owners in both litigation and transactional matters.
-Please contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a member of our knowledgeable and experienced team.
+For more than forty years, Cirrus Law PC has represented Bay Area businesses and business owners in both litigation and transactional matters.
+Please contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a member of our knowledgeable and experienced team.

 More Blog Posts: